davelunt/NemaTree/README.md

 Released under a permissive MIT license, you may pretty much do as you like.
 If you are able to cite this work it would be much appreciated:

 > Lunt, DH (2026).
-Reproducible phylogenetic analysis of Root-Knot Nematode rRNA sequences. [https://github.com/davelunt/NemaTree](https://github.com/davelunt/NemaTree)
+NemaTree: Reproducible phylogenetic analysis of Root-Knot Nematode rRNA sequences. [https://github.com/davelunt/NemaTree](https://github.com/davelunt/NemaTree)

 If you have issues, or would like additions, I may be able to help.
 If you improve this workflow, either contribute back to this repository or let me know, I may like to use that improvement myself.